-A partnership with our neighbors, the Sayre Fields Family Farm, provides additional, certified organic land for growing Japanese indigo, our signature crop and several other varieties of flowers.
+A partnership with our neighbors, the Sayre Fields Family Farm, provides additional, certified organic land for growing Japanese indigo and several other varieties of flowers.
 We also use the Sayre’s organic aronia berries and vinegar as robust, local ingredients in our botanical inks.

 The forested areas of our property are an abundant resource for dyestuffs.
 We sustainably forage seeds, barks, leaves and lichens for their color and contribution as natural mordant additives.

 Once processed and packaged on site in Hinesburg, our products are transported to our studio at Local 64 in Montpelier.
 Part testing lab, artist playground, and teaching facility, being a part of a co-working space allows us to share our knowledge and passion with a community.

 Our workshops and events are a mix of wonky science and creative art-making.
 To make something, yes, but also to make something happen that inspires and delights.
 That's what mixing science + art can do, especially when done with friends in an environment that is experimental, relaxing and fun.